Drive NW from Cannich along Glen Cannich to S end of dam at Loch Mullardoch.

 If camping at the west end of the loch after doing the range on the north side, camp several hundred metres up in a breezey spot on Meall Shuas during the midge season.

 At the eastern end, use the 1:25000 OS map to negotiate the deer fences, and avoid aimimg to descend directly to the parking instead of to the buildings at the track end because of a fence and very steep messy few feet of descent immediately above the parking area.

 Warning: There is terrible terrain along S shore of L.Mullardoch: steep peat bogs with deep ravines, dead tree logs & stumps, thick, high heather, forestry and slippery stones.
 A path exists in places but is very difficult to find.
-It's best to take to rocks along the shore, but a number of small cliffs need climbing over.
+It is sometimes easier to take to rocks along the shore, but a number of small cliffs need climbing over.
 This makes progress extremely slow.
 The table below shows I took 3½ hrs to cover the 4¾ necessary miles along this shore.

 Weather 26/9/04: Gale force winds, especially on and after last top.
 Frequent short showers but occasional sunny intervals.